-Cats love to experience new tastes that are rich in flavor, especially food that’s being enjoyed by humans.
+Cats love to experience new tastes that are rich and flavorful, especially food that’s being enjoyed by humans.
 How about spicy food for cats?
 Well, it is no exception to the rule because it has a very distinct scent.
-Spicy food is also usually meat-based, making it particularly enticing to felines.
+Spicy food is usually meat-based, making it particularly enticing to felines.

-Despite the facts that spicy foods can be toxic and dangerous to cats, some felines still enjoy sampling these foods.
-This may be due to imitating humans, or a genuine quirk of certain pets.
-Whatever the reason, feeding spicy food to your cat shouldn’t be encouraged.
+Although spicy foods can be toxic to cats, some felines still enjoy sampling these foods.
+This could be because cats like imitating humans, or just a quirk of certain pets.
+Regardless of the reason, feeding spicy food to your cat should be discouraged.

 - 1 Can Cats Taste Spicy Food?